 I felt physically dizzy, leaving the palace tour.
 It reminded me of the feeling you get after coming off a Waltzer.
 And all due to the overkill of opulence upon opulence.

 There is no single square inch of wall or floor left untouched.

-Outside of the gardens, I still cannot fathom why the king found the interior of the palace relaxing.
+Outside of the gardens, I still cannot fathom why the king found the palace’s interior relaxing.

 The Hall of Mirrors

 A copycat of Versailles, the Hall of Mirrors, is a room that the king took pleasure in lighting thousands of candles at night and then admiring the reflections in this mirrored hallway.

 It is well known that Ludwig was a night owl.
 He would stay up all night and sleep all day.
 The Hall of Mirrors was a heaven for the king.
 Yet, he also used the room as a living room.